Careers and Employability Service

 Schools and colleges

-Schools and colleges have a wide range of learning and pupil support roles which don’t require a teaching qualification although staff may have alternative qualifications or sometimes a teaching qualification.
+Schools and colleges have a wide range of learning and pupil support roles which don’t require a teaching qualification although staff may have alternative qualifications or a teaching qualification.
 The pay for non-teaching jobs is usually lower than that of teaching staff.
-Job roles may vary and duties may merge depending on the school or college.
+Job roles across schools and colleges are diverse and duties may vary depending on the school or college.

 What are the job roles in schools and colleges?